 A Windows 10 Enterprise or Windows 10 Education image

-A Windows 10 Enterprise or Windows 10 Education host PC that can be used to provision new USB keys
+A Windows 10 Enterprise, Windows 10 Education or Windows 10 Professional host PC that can be used to provision new USB keys

 You can use a Windows PowerShell script to target several drives and scale your deployment for a large number of Windows To Go drives.
 You can also use a USB duplicator to duplicate a Windows To Go drive after it has been provisioned if you are creating a large number of drives.
 See the Windows To Go Step by Step article on the TechNet wiki for a walkthrough of the drive creation process.

 No. Windows To Go is supported on USB 3.0 drives that are certified for Windows To Go.

 Yes.
 Windows To Go is fully supported on either USB 2.0 ports or USB 3.0 ports on PCs certified for Windows 7 or later.

 USB 3.0 ports are usually marked blue or carry a SS marking on the side.

 Yes.
 Because USB 3.0 offers significantly faster speeds than USB 2.0, a Windows To Go drive running on a USB 3.0 port will operate considerably faster.
 This speed increase applies to both drive provisioning and when the drive is being used as a workspace.

 Yes, if the user has administrator permissions they can self-provision a Windows To Go drive using the Windows To Go Creator wizard which is included in Windows 10 Enterprise, Windows 10 Education and Windows 10 Professional.
 Additionally, System Center 2012 Configuration Manager SP1 and later releases includes support for user self-provisioning of Windows To Go drives.
 Configuration Manager can be downloaded for evaluation from the Microsoft TechNet Evaluation Center.